Qalat Sikar Air Base: Overview

-Qalat Sikar Air Base was one of several Iraqi Air Force airfields in the mid-1970s which were re-built under project "Super-Base" in response to the experiences from Arab-Israeli wars in 1967 and 1973.
+Qalat Sikar Air Base was one of several Iraqi Air Force airfields in the mid-1970s which were re-built under project "Super-Base" in response to the experiences from the Arab-Israeli wars in 1967 and 1973.

-During the war with Iran the airfield was a base for a squadron of MiG-23BN fighters, but what was going on subsequently remains undetermined.
+During the war with Iran, the airfield was a base for a squadron of MiG-23BN fighters, but what equipment it hosted subsequently remains undetermined.

 United States military use

 The base was heavily attacked by Coalition airpower during Operation Desert Storm in January 1991 and Operation Iraqi Freedom in March 2003.
 It was seized by the United States Marine Corps in late March 2003.

 The Marines of the 24th Marine Expeditionary Unit (Special Operations Capable), while participating in Operation Iraqi Freedom, established their base camp for operations in a patch of dirt at Qalat Sukar [Qalat Sukkar] in Central Iraq.
 The Qalat Sikar Airbase is nearby, Marine Wing Support Squadron 371 and other units were based there.
 The area was an unused oilfield which at one time served as farm land.
 The Marines named their camp after Fenway Park, the major league baseball park in Boston.

-In the austere city of Qalat Sukkar the Ba'ath Party once terrified the locals with ruthless violence.
-The city needs a lot.
-Striking poverty shows that the locals need food, water, and electricity.
-Trash and dead animals litter the ground and gray sewage runoff covers the streets indicating a dire need for proper irrigation.
-Residents of the town of Qalat Sukar, Iraq crowded its streets and sidewalks to cheer on Marines of the 24th Marine Expeditionary Unit (Special Operations Capable) who arrived to destroy symbols of Saddam Hussein and the Baath Party regime.
+In the city of Qalat Sukkar the Ba'ath Party once subjected the locals with violence.
+Striking poverty demonstrated that the locals need food, water, and electricity.
+Trash and dead animals littered the ground, and gray sewage runoff covered the streets, indicating a dire need for proper irrigation.
+Residents of the town crowded its streets and sidewalks to cheer on Marines of the 24th Marine Expeditionary Unit (Special Operations Capable) who arrived to destroy symbols of Saddam Hussein and the Baath Party regime.

 During Operation Iraqi Freedom, Marine Medium Helicopter Squadron 263 split from the 24th Marine Expeditionary Unit (Special Operations Capable) and rejoined their parent command, Marine Air Group 29, to conduct missions in Iraq.
 Based out of the occupied airfield in Jabala, CH-46 Sea Knight helicopters worked exclusively with Task Force Tarawa - the 2nd Marine Expeditionary Brigade (reinforced).

 The Marines of the 24th MEU (SOC) came into Iraq on a float that was extended indefinitely.
 Due to the nature of their mission the Marines did not know when they would get to leave Iraq to return to the United States.

 During the time the MEU was at Fenway, many events converged to create lasting impressions about the base camp and about Iraq in general.
 The 24th Marine Expeditionary Unit (Special Operations Capable) was at Camp Fenway in Southern Iraq on 19 April 2003 during Operation Iraqi Freedom.
 Camp Fenway was a small base in Central Iraq occupied by Marines of the 24th MEU (SOC) during Operation Iraqi Freedom.
 Finding a way to connect with family and friends back home, Marines and Sailors from the 24th MEU (SOC) and Marine Wing Support Squadron 371, Marine Corps Air Station Yuma, Az., made use of the tactical phones provided by the 24th MEU (SOC) Joint Task Force Enabler at Camp Fenway in Central Iraq.